dnidever/synspec/docs/index.rst

 |synspec| is a generical stellar spectral synthesis package that can be run from python.
 It's essentially
 a redistribution of the `Synspec <http://tlusty.oca.eu/Synspec49/synspec.html>`_ synthesis software by Ivan Hubeny and Thierry Lanz from Carlos Allende-Prieto's `synple <https://github.com/callendeprieto/synple>`_ package.
-There is also a Python wrapper/driver based on the ``synple`` package and some code from Jon Holtzman in the in the `APOGEE package <https://github.com/sdss/apogee>`_.
+There is also a Python wrapper/driver based on the ``synple`` package and some code from Jon Holtzman in the `APOGEE package <https://github.com/sdss/apogee>`_.
 The setup.py file has also been modified to automatically compile the Fortran code and copy them to the user's python scripts directory.
 This reused code written by Andy Casey in his `moog package <https://github.com/andycasey/moog>`_.